Elkantor/bscxx/README.md

 ```
 ---

-3. Or you can build bscxx yourself by cloning this repository.
+3. Or you can build bscxx yourself by cloning this repository:
-Start by cloning this repository:
 ```shell
 git clone https://github.com/Elkantor/bscxx
 cd bscxx